 Generation Owners/Operators must coordinate any voltage schedule issues (including stability, automatic voltage regulator and power system stabilizer outages) with PJM and the PJM Transmission Owner.
 In the event that automatic voltage regulating devices are out-of-service, the Generator shall provide manual voltage regulation to maintain the prescribed voltage schedule.
 The Generator must notify PJM and the Transmission Owner with as much lead-time as possible prior to performing all voltage regulator and power system stabilizer maintenance.
-Notifications of unplanned outages on automatic voltage regulators (AVR) and/or power system stabilizers (PSS) must be communicated to PJM verbally and via eDART and to the Transmission Owneras soon as possible but no later than within 30 minutes of the occurrence.
-If the status of the AVR or PSS has been returned to normal within 30 minutes of such change, then the Generator Operator is not required to notify PJM and the Transmission Owner.
-For modeling accuracy the provision of telemetered AVR and PSS status points by Generator Operator operator.
+Notifications of unplanned outages on automatic voltage regulators (AVR) and/or power system stabilizers (PSS) must be communicated to PJM verbally and via eDART and to the Transmission Owner as soon as possible but no later than within 30 minutes of the occurrence.
+If the status of the AVR or PSS has been returned to normal within 30 minutes of such change, then the Generation Owner is not required to notify PJM and the Transmission Owner.
+For modeling accuracy the provision of telemetered AVR and PSS status points by Generation Owners to PJM is preferred.